farisT/Ultimaker.com-code-challenge/readme.md

 Thank you for applying for a job at Ultimaker.
 To be able to evaluate your software engineering skills, we would like you to complete this coding challenge.

-The challenge consists of some basic exercise to test your knowledge of different patterns and architectures in software engineer, and should not take longer than 2 hours.
+The challenge consists of some basic exercise to test your knowledge of different patterns and architectures in software engineering, and should not take longer than 2 hours.
 Please read through the entire document before starting your work.

 ## Challenge
 Create a new project, and implement the following patterns and/or architectures from scratch: